 Group lessons are a fun way to learn to ride!
-Many students enjoy riding with and learning from watching other riders.
+Many students enjoy riding with and learning by watching other riders.
 Students should be able to safely walk, trot, and steer before riding in a group lesson.
 We require all new students to take at least a few private lessons before joining a group lesson to ensure a safe and seamless transition to riding with others.

 How often may I take lessons?

 In an ideal world, where money is not an object, students would take lessons every day for several years to become a skilled horseperson.
 Unfortunately, most people have limited time and funds, so most students take one or two lessons each week, but students are welcome to take as many lessons as they like.

 Are lessons cancelled if it is raining?

 Not usually.
 The safety of our students is our primary concern and because we have a covered arena, we are generally able to hold lessons, rain or shine.
-However, if there is lightning, high winds, or extremely heavy rain that could cause flooding, or the weather otherwise makes it unsafe to ride, lessons will continue for the day as “unmounted” lessons in which the students will learn about any of a wide range of topics that are appropriate for the students’ age and skill level.
-These topics might include saddle and bridle fitting and care, horse health and anatomy, horse care and maintenance, exercise and training theory, or other equestrian topic of interest to the student.
+However, if there is lightning, high winds, extremely heavy rain that could cause flooding, or if the weather otherwise makes it unsafe to ride, lessons will continue for the day as “unmounted” lessons in which the students will learn about any of a wide range of topics that are appropriate for the students’ age and skill level.
+These topics might include saddle and bridle fitting and care, horse health, anatomy, and biomechanics, horse care and maintenance, exercise and training theory, or another equestrian topic of interest to the student.
 Unmounted lessons are a fun and informative supplement to regular riding lessons and are our way of making the best of bad weather.
 We want our students to have a well-rounded equestrian education and bad weather gives us an opportunity to teach our students about equine subjects that might not be covered during traditional riding lessons.